Seraf/LISA-PLUGINS-ChatterBot/README.rst

-JARVIS Chatterbot plugin
+LISA Chatterbot plugin
 ========================
-This module is used to have a conversation with Jarvis
+This module is used to have a conversation with Lisa